Building a GenU (Generative AI Use Cases JP) v5.4 environment compatible with Claude Opus 4.6

 npm ci

-Add the following to generative-ai-use-cases/packages/common/src/application/model.ts.
+Add to generative-ai-use-cases/packages/common/src/application/model.ts.
 This will make Claude Opus 4.6 selectable.

 'global.anthropic.claude-opus-4-6-v1': {